Queries and Subjects¶

 Return a new query that limits the result to

 limithighest version of packages per package name and per architecture.
+In case the limit is negative number, it excludes the number of latest versions according to limit.

 Return a new query that limits the result only to packages that can be upgrade candidates to at least one package in the current set.
 Upgrade candidate has the same name, higher EVR and the architectures of the original and the upgrade candidate package are suitable for an upgrade.
 Specifically, the filtering does not take any steps to establish that the upgrade candidate can actually be installed.